grpc/proposal/A86-xds-http-connect.md

 appropriate resolver attributes on the endpoint to cause the specified proxy to be used.
 Note that this behavior may be triggered by a custom proxy mapper (see [gRFC A1]).
-The argument to the HTTP CONNECT request sent on the wire will be IP address and port of the endpoint.
+The argument to the HTTP CONNECT request sent on the wire will be the IP address and port of the endpoint.

 ### Temporary environment variable protection